 Understand Legal Requirements

 Texas is one of the most homeschool-friendly states, with relatively few legal requirements.
-Homeschool co-ops don’t have specific legal regulations, but ensuring that participating families follow Texas homeschool laws is important.
+Homeschool co-ops don’t have specific legal regulations, but it is important to ensure that participating families follow Texas homeschool laws.
 Homeschoolers operate as private schools and teach a bona fide curriculum that includes reading, spelling, grammar, math, and good citizenship.

 The ruling of the Leeper case states that a parent “or one standing in parental authority” may educate a child.
 However, if a person teaches more than three students outside her family, the teacher may encounter problems with local zoning ordinances, and the state will require the teacher to be licensed for child care.